sleevi/cabforum-docs/docs/NSR.md

 ## Definitions

+**Air-Gapped CA System**: A system that is

+  a. kept offline or otherwise air-gapped,
+  b. physically and logically separated from all other CA systems, and
+  c. is used by a CA or Delegated Third Party to store and manage CA private keys and to sign CA certificates, CRLs, or OCSP responses.

+  "__Kept offline or otherwise air-gapped__" means that the CA hardware is powered off, and if powered on, is not connected to any other system at any time.
+Export of data (e.g. CA public keys, signed CA certificates, CRLs, or OCSP responses) from an Air-Gapped CA System would only occur briefly and temporarily with the use of a non-persistent unidirectional mechanism, such as an external drive or unidirectional diode or gateway.

 **Certificate Management System**: A system used by a CA or Delegated Third Party to process, approve issuance of, or store certificates or certificate status information, including the database, database server, and storage.

 **Certificate Systems**: The system used by a CA or Delegated Third Party in providing identity verification, registration and enrollment, certificate approval, issuance, validity status, support, and other PKI-related services.